Regarding e-commerce, your success hinges on your ability to drive traffic to your website.

 There are several things that you can do to ensure that your e-commerce SEO strategy is increasing organic traffic (and, therefore, sales) to your online store:

 While e-commerce SEO is an effective way of driving traffic to your online store, a strategy takes work and expertise to get right.
-Many factors go into creating an effective SEO strategy, and it takes some trial and error to learn what works for your website.
+Many factors go into creating an effective SEO strategy, and learning what works for your website takes some trial and error.

-If you don't have the time or skill set to develop an effective strategy for your website, you must look into a digital agency that does.
+If you need more time or skill set to develop an effective strategy for your website, you must look into a digital agency that does.
 They will handle the nitty gritty for you, allowing you to focus on creating a memorable customer experience that turns visitors into repeat customers.

 Backlinks, or inbound links, play a pivotal role in e-commerce SEO.
 These are links from other websites that point to your online store.
 Search engines view backlinks as a vote of confidence in your website’s content.
 The more high-quality, relevant backlinks you have, the more authoritative your website appears to search engines.
 This authority can significantly boost your rankings.
 However, it’s crucial to focus on the quality of backlinks rather than quantity.
 Earning backlinks from reputable websites in your industry can drive organic traffic and improve your store’s credibility.